Safe Deposit Boxes

 We don’t offer a jewellery valuation service, but there are many jewellers on the high street that can arrange a professional valuation for you.
 It’s worth bearing in mind that they usually charge for this service.

 Halifax safe deposit boxes aren’t waterproof.
 You should use waterproof packaging if, you think your items could be harmed by water.
 It’s worth noting that we won’t be liable for any damage to items stored in the safe deposit box caused by any acts outside our reasonable control (‘force majeure events’), such as storm damage.
-Read our full Ts&Cs for more information.
+Read our full Ts&Cs (PDF, 453KB) for more information.